myungjinlee/GLYCO/README.md

          1) Input PDBs should be named as frame_INDEX.pdb (e.g., frame_1.pdb, frame_2.pdb) and located in folder "input"
          2) The "input" folder, "template" folder, and glyco.py should be in your current working directory.
          3) The current working directory in 2) should be entered in the argument "-path".
+         4) Change line ## in the code that works for your HPC system.
        ```
        bash multi_res_run.sh -frame_start 1 -frame_end 50 -path /home/leem/glyco/multiframes -glycan BMA,AMA,BGL -cutoff 20 -freesasa /data/leem/freesasa
        ```
        - Average number of glycan atoms over multiple frames: Once you finish calculating number of glycan atoms per each frame, you can average "res_count.txt" over the multiple frames.
-You have to run it in where all directories, "frames" are located. ($WORKING_DIR/$CUTOFF/res/)<br />
+You have to run it in where all directories, (e.g., "frames") are located. ($WORKING_DIR/$CUTOFF/res/)<br />
        ```
-       python3 ave_mult.py -frame_start 1 -frame_end 50
+       python3 ave_res.py -frame_start 1 -frame_end 50
        ```
        The output is "ave_res_count.txt"